Naftogaz: 2014–present

+2026 seizure of Russian state assets to compensate Naftogaz

+In June 2025, the Federal Supreme Court of Switzerland ruled in favour of Naftogaz over its September 2022 claim against Gazprom, which refused to fully pay for gas transit services under the 2019 Russia-Ukraine Gas Transit Agreement (which expired on 1 January 2025) since the beginning of the 2022 Russian invasion of Ukraine.
+The Swiss Supreme Court ordered Gazprom to pay 1.4 billion USD to Naftogaz for breach of contract.
+In May 2026, the Astana International Financial Centre Court in Kazakhstan recognised the Swiss ruling, and granted permission to enforce this arbitration award in Kazakhstan.

+In early June 2026, the National Enforcement Authority of Finland provisionally seized 3.7 million euros in Russian state funds intended to compensate Naftogaz for its losses suffered by Russia's seizure of Naftogaz' assets in occupied Crimea since 2014.
+Naftogaz and its subsidiaries had filed a compensation claim against the Russian Federation, and in 2023, the Permanent Court of Arbitration in The Hague ordered Russia to pay approximately 4.3 billion euros in compensation to Naftogaz.
+International law stipulates that countries which recognise the ruling (which Russia does not), can enforce it within their jurisdictions by seizing Russian state assets, and the Helsinki District Court in late May 2026 approved the enforcement of 2023 ruling.
+The 3.7 million euros come from a defunct cross-border cooperation programme from the European Union involving Finland and Russia, to which Russia had contributed about 3.7 million euros before it launched its full-scale invasion of Ukraine in February 2022.
+As the programme was subsequently terminated in response to the invasion, the funds remained under control of the Finnish Ministry of Economic Affairs and Employment until the temporary seizure in June 2026; if the ruling becomes permanent, the money would be given to Naftogaz in compensation.

 Three Gas Wars

 The first war

 According to Gazprom, in February 1993, Ukraine's debt exceeded 138 billion rubles.
 That year Gazprom signed an agreement in Warsaw on the construction of a transit gas pipeline "Yamal–Europe pipeline" bypassing Ukraine via the territory of Poland.
 In August, the export of energy resources to Ukraine was first terminated for five days.

 In 1994, there were stops of gas supplies and new debt repayment requirements by transferring rights to Ukrainian gas pipelines and enterprises.

 In 1997, the Treaty on Friendship, Cooperation, and Partnership between Ukraine and the Russian Federation, colloquially known as the 1997 Friendship Treaty, was signed under the auspices of the United Nations in Kiev.
 The treaty included provisions on respecting territorial integrity, financial and economic cooperation, cultural and informational exchange, and the Black Sea Fleet.
 Upon going into effect, the treaty annulled the 1990 treaty between the RSFR and USFR.